By Richard Laker, Certified GNM Clinician

 Having a 2 year old daughter at the time I first became a student of GNM, I was in the fortunate position to be able to observe first hand and learn directly in the moment as my daughter grew and developed.
 After my first year of study, we brought our son into the world so I was now in the position to observe the development of my child from birth with the knowledge and understanding of GNM.

 GNM became the philosophical way of living for my children which I must say has been a huge blessing, not only to be able to expand my knowledge and experience, but to also help them navigate through what can be some challenging times for a child, leading to a path of least suffering.
 The result being that both of my children, now 11 and 16 years old, have only ever been to see a doctor once, are very healthy overall, and should they become unwell they both recover extremely quickly in comparison to my observations amongst their peers.
+During the first year of a child’s life, we are going to be dealing with the most basic and archaic responses to their environment, the simple matters of life such as dealing with temperature changes, loud noises and simple morsel conflicts like hunger, overfeeding, reflux and possibly separation due to overbearing smells.

 As a child develops cognitive ability and social awareness, then the nature of the potential conflicts they are exposed to expand to separation, territory and boundary type conflicts.
 As a child develops communication skills and becomes fully aware of their family members, we start to recognise their attachment to loved ones, pets and even toys.
 Sharing becomes a thing for them so we will also start to observe territorial and boundary responses when integrating with other children of a similar age where we will observe their awareness of boundaries.
 The most common ailments we will see around this period are colds, skin conditions and temper tantrums.
+When we are faced with dealing with skin conditions, we need to look at how they may perceive conflicts of separation from the mother and father as the most important, then grandparents, siblings, friends, pets and maybe even favourite toys.

 The most common affected areas of a child’s body we will observe are skin conditions such as eczema which occur behind the knees and the inside of the elbows which represents the embrace contact surface and commonly when carried on the hip by a loved one.
 When these symptoms become chronic, we need to offer assistance to the child to help them work out the constant separation reminders that we refer to as tracks.

 We must pay attention to when the child is most likely to be in a situation where the elevation of stress and anxiety due to separation arises and more often provide a practical solution ourselves.
 For example, when we must leave our children in the care of others we can change how that interaction takes place.
 Rather than leaving the child abruptly, we could interact with them for a short period of time in the new environment and help them to engage until they feel safe and comfortable to continue interacting with others.
 The goal is to eliminate these moments of stress in regards to separation and help the child break the cycle of tracks.
+One of the most interesting childhood skin conditions I find is chicken pox.
+In GNM, we do not follow the hypothesis that chicken pox is a contagious disease, but rather a healing phase of a deep and meaningful separation conflict.
+I have had many conversations with people who challenge the idea that chicken pox is not contagious and each time the question is asked as to why groups of children will develop chicken pox around the same period of time, and granted observing this phenomenon does make a strong argument for the contagion theory.

 I have been in the fortunate position to be able to observe these so-called chicken pox outbreaks on numerous occasions and not only that, I have predicted the situation when these outbreaks are most likely to occur.